-22. He is the only president to actually go into battle while serving as president.
+22. George Washington is the only president to actually go into battle while serving as president.

 23. He fell in love with his best friend's wife.

-According to Joseph Ellis' His Excellency, several letters show that before he married Martha, Washington was in love with Sally Fairfax, who was the wife of George William Fairfax.
+According to Joseph Ellis's His Excellency, several letters show that before he married Martha, Washington was in love with Sally Fairfax, who was the wife of George William Fairfax.

 In 1758, Washington wrote to Sally his famous “Votary to Love” letter:

-24. He was widely criticized in the press in the later years of his presidency.
+24. George Washington was widely criticized in the press in the later years of his presidency.